signalfx/gdi-specification/specification/repository.md

     changes that have not yet been released.
   - The file MUST be in reverse chronological order, with the most recent releases at the top of the file, after the `Unreleased` section.
-  - Each release MUST contain a list of relevant changes, including those from upstream that are relevant to Splunk, either because they add a feature or because they fix longstanding bugs reported by users.
+  - Each release SHOULD contain a list of changes from upstream that Splunk has been working on, are relevant to Splunk GDI, or fix outstanding bugs.
+  - Each release MUST contain a link to the upstream release notes.
   - Each release SHOULD be separated by a line separator (`---`) from the other relases.
   - Each release SHOULD contain separate sections for each major functionality area (if applicable).